 Managing upgrade fixes with Deployment Manager

-For more information about Deployment Manager, see the following topics:
+For more information about Deployment Manager, see Using Deployment Manager for model-driven DevOps.

 - Configuring your application and test packages

-When you configure an upgrade pipeline, you provide an application product rule and a confidence test product rule.
+When you configure an upgrade pipeline, you provide an application product rule and a confidence test product rule in your upgrade pipeline.

 - Configuring upgrade pipelines